On diffeomorphisms of even-dimensional discs: The homotopy groups of framed self-embeddings

-In this section we give a minimalist summary of embedding calculus, outsourcing most to Appendix \ref{sec:delooping-tower}.
-Through the device of \cite[Section 3.3.3]{KR-WAlg}, it applies to self-embeddings of $W_{g,1}$ relative to $\half \partial W_{g,1}$ and framings.
-This provides a tower of approximations
+We give a summary of embedding calculus sufficient to our purposes, outsourcing the details to the references: \cite[Section 3.1]{KR-WAlg} fits our setting, \cite{KKDisc} is the state of the art in formal properties, and \cite{weissembeddings,weissembeddingserratum} is the original reference.
+Embedding calculus provides a tower of group-like $E_1$-spaces

-For the top term, we use that every self-embedding of $W_{g,1}$ relative to $\half \partial W_{g,1}$ is invertible up to isotopy, by the $h$-cobordism theorem.
-By the convergence results stated in Appendix \ref{sec:delooping-tower}, the map
+All self-embeddings of $W_{g,1}$ relative to $\half \partial W_{g,1}$ are invertible up to isotopy by the $h$-cobordism theorem.
+It is not the case that all elements of the $E_1$-spaces $T_k\Emb_{\half \partial}(W_{g,1})$ are homotopy-invertible, so we restrict to those path components $T_k\Emb_{\half \partial}(W_{g,1})^\times$ which are.
+By the convergence results of Goodwillie--Klein--Weiss \cite[Corollary 2.5]{goodwillieweiss} (relying on \cite{goodwillieklein}), the map